The Business of Better Aviation

 Our leadership represents the agency's passion, integrity and innovation.
 These individuals are committed to advancing these values and ensuring that they spread throughout all levels of the organization.

-As Deputy Administrator, Michael G. Whitaker is responsible for helping to ensure the safe and efficient operations of the largest aerospace system in the world.
+As the Acting Deputy Administrator, Victoria Wassmer is responsible for helping to ensure the safe and efficient operation of the world's largest and most complex aerospace system.
 This includes over 45,000 daily operations as well as enforcing safety standards for all equipment and aerospace professionals within the aviation industry.
-Whitaker also serves as the Chief NextGen Officer and is responsible for the development and implementation of FAA's Next Generation Air Transportation System.
-Mr. Whitaker is a seasoned aviation executive with extensive business, regulatory, legal, and international experience.
+Also the Chief NextGen Officer, she is leading the FAA's transformation and modernization of the nation's air traffic control system from a radar-based system with radio communication to a satellite-based system that leverages new technologies to shorten routes, reduce fuel consumption and traffic delays, increase capacity, and improve safety.

 FAA Organizational Chart